Polar Second Moment Of Area

 2. Design of Structural Members

 Structural elements subjected to twisting loads, such as columns or beams with eccentric loading, require consideration of the polar second moment of area to ensure adequate strength and stability.
-For example, in designing a bridge support, the torsional resistance of the support structure is crucial.
+To give you an idea, in designing a bridge support, the torsional resistance of the support structure is crucial.

 3. Analysis of Pressure Vessels